 We have a saying around here: “Great list, great campaign.
 Bad list, bad campaign.”
 Unfortunately, it’s rare that we get a great list.
-Recently, I spoke with two of our campaign managers, Craig Reed and Timmy Sclafani, to learn what they are seeing today in terms of list quality and why this is such a critical issue.
-I asked them two questions: 1) How would you describe the lists you receive from clients and their list management efforts? and 2) How does list quality impact a campaign?
-Their answers were enlightening.
+Recently, I spoke with one of our campaign managers, Timmy Sclafani, to learn what he is seeing today in terms of list quality and why this is such a critical issue.
+I asked him two questions: 1) How would you describe the lists you receive from clients and their list management efforts? and 2) How does list quality impact a campaign?
+His answers were enlightening.

 But first, a little more about bad or “dirty” lists.

 The term “dirty,” when applied to an email list, means that an unacceptable number of the addresses have issues.
 For example, they may:

 - Belong to someone who does not want to receive email from you

 How can you spot a dirty list before it affects your results and potentially your reputation?
 First, any list that is bought, borrowed, or rented should be viewed with suspicion.
 The owner of a truly clean list is unlikely to want to share it.